 3.2.
-NEMO vs. Aviso surface current speed
+NEMO Versus Aviso Surface Current Speed

 The ability of the chosen model to accurately represent the circulation in the study area is critical to the quality of the results.
-In order to assess the performance of the NEMO 1/12° model we can compare with satellite derived sea surface currents (Aviso).
-The Aviso data is the geostrophic component of the velocity, whereas the NEMO model is the absolute velocity, but this should not impact a comparison between the two as they are near equal at the surface.
-By comparing the decadal averages of NEMO and Aviso, side by side (Fig. 1), we can assess the models performance.
+In order to assess the performance of the NEMO 1/12° model, we can compare with satellite-derived sea surface currents (Aviso).
+The Aviso data are the geostrophic component of the velocity, whereas the NEMO model is the absolute velocity, but this should not impact a comparison between the two as they are near equal at the surface.
+By comparing the decadal averages of NEMO and Aviso, side by side (Figure 1), we can assess the models performance.

-Figure 1[b] and 1[c] are a comparison of the decadal (1998 - 2007) average ocean surface current speed, from NEMO and Aviso respectively, across the Southern Ocean.
+Figures 1b and 1c are a comparison of the decadal (1998-2007) average ocean surface current speed, from NEMO and Aviso, respectively, across the Southern Ocean.
 Qualitatively, the model correctly captures the major features, and also their magnitude.
 Fast flowing currents are stronger in the model than Aviso, and also boundaries of fast flowing currents within the modeled circulation are more defined than in the observations.
-This may be due to data smoothing caused by the correlation function applied to the Aviso data or due to the model under representing sub-mesoscale features.
-Figures S1 - S3 in the supporting information show the decadal, annual and monthly averaged circulation, of both model and satellite derived velocities, for each island for illustrative purposes.
+This may be due to data smoothing caused by the correlation function applied to the Aviso data or due to the model under representing submesoscale features.
+Figures S1-S3 in the supporting information show the decadal, annual, and monthly averaged circulation, of both model and satellite-derived velocities, for each island for illustrative purposes.